Cambalab/Traky/CONTRIBUTING.md

-# CONTRIBUTING - Traky

-# Contributing Guide
+# Contributing Guide for Traky

 Thank you for taking the time to contribute! :tada::+1: